richafnu/Viva/Viva/glint/setup/360-overview.md

 ---
 title: Viva Glint 360 feedback program overview
-description: The Microsoft Viva Glint 360 Feedback program and process gives insight into a manager's strengths and opportunities with a specific, long-term focus. ms.author: JudithWeiner
+description: The Microsoft Viva Glint 360 Feedback program and process give insight into a manager's strengths and opportunities with a specific, long-term focus. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry